Whitefish, Montana: 2000 census

-2019 American Community Survey estimate

-As of 2019, according to the Census' American Community Survey estimates, of 2019, there were 7,714 people and 3,332 households in the city.
-The median age was 41 years old.
-The median yearly salary was $52,037 and the home average value was $364,500.
-54.7% of the population had a college degree, and 9.5% were veterans who served in wartime higher than the national average.
-The population was 97% White, 2% Hispanic, and 1% Native American.

 Arts and culture

 Whitefish is known for its environmentalism, with an extensive system of protected trails and forests designed to purify the town's water.
 It has been ranked one of the top places for skiing in the United States.
 The town has been labeled as a "model of resistance" against hate and racism.

 Annual cultural events

 Huckleberry Days Arts Festival is an annual arts festival featuring 100 artists and food vendors.
 The event includes a huckleberry dessert bake-off contest.

 The Taste of Whitefish is an annual event that has been held for more than twenty-five years.
 The event features over twenty-five restaurants, caterers and beverage companies offering samples of their specialties.

 The Whitefish Winter Carnival is an annual winter festival celebrating winter topics with a parade, "penguin plunge" into Whitefish Lake, and snow sculptures.
 It is held the first weekend in February each year.

 Under the Big Sky Music Festival takes place annually in Whitefish.
 The festival explores the breadth and legacy of America, with both traditional and contemporary takes on America's rich musical traditions, across two stages in naturally formed amphitheaters on a local ranch.

 The Whitefish Arts Festival (WAF) occurs over the 4th of July weekend and is a tradition going back over forty years.
 It is a favorite throughout the Northwest and maintains a long tradition of high-quality arts and fine crafts.
 Artists from across the country are represented in the WAF.
 Metal sculptures, paintings and photography, woodworking, pottery, jewelry, clothing, and home decorations are just some of the featured fine arts.
 All of the art is handmade.

 The annual Whitefish Trail Hootenanny occurs in downtown Whitefish to celebrate and support the public land and trails that ring the town.
 It includes live music and local culinary specialties to raise funds to protect public land.

 Every year Whitefish hosts a songwriter retreat called Nashville Heads West.
 This retreat brings Nashville-based songwriters to Whitefish to River Meadow Ranch for one week of writing songs with the added inspiration "of being under Montana's big sky."